The Dangers of Work Insurance

 The new girl at worker’s compensation approved my claim instantly.
 I initially missed two weeks of work and was fully accommodated when I returned.
 Over the next 8 months, I was in and out of a wheelchair before regaining near full mobility (thanks to the amazing chiropractor Maurice Cormier).

 I took two weeks off due to emotional distress.
 Upon my return, I was given a “safety” meeting about a random guy who drove his car into a bunch of people, killing them, and how safety was top priority at Canada Post.
-The on floor supervisor who hosted the meeting then told me privately that they were not going to stop Cory from coming after me.
-After Cory’s third attempt to hit me with a forklift, I left.
+The on floor supervisor who hosted the meeting then told me privately that they were not going to stop "Kevin" from coming after me.
+After "Kevin's" third attempt to hit me with a forklift, I left.

 Worker’s compensation denied my claim and every recourse I took failed.
-My local union, whose president defended Cory, kept promising to help me but never did; my complaints were never filed with the grievance officer; the health and safety committee told me I wasn’t a priority; Jack’s boss believed I was lying and refused to listen; even the line we use to report harassment stated they only take complaints, but don’t do anything about them.
+My local union, whose president defended "Kevin", kept promising to help me but never did; my complaints were never filed with the grievance officer; the health and safety committee told me I wasn’t a priority; "Jack's" boss believed I was lying and refused to listen; even the line we use to report harassment stated they only take complaints, but don’t do anything about them.

 Almost overnight, I had no income and there was nothing I could do about it.
 I tried to return to work by transferring to another location and reducing my hours to part-time, but despite being in a new and safe location, I had repeated panic attacks.